yoshuawuyts/github-templates/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Want us to add something to issue-template?
+about: Want us to add something to github-templates?
 ---

 # Feature Request